CovetED Magazine is delighted to bring you our Top 100 Interior Designers! We have selected the top designers from each...

 This interior architecture project by Ekaterina Lashmanovoy displays a lot of elegance and, above all, taste.
 It features smart mirror placement for depth, a strong presence of marbled textures, geometric patterns and, above all, every piece is given its own breathing space.
 “Being an architect by education, I pay a lot of attention to space planning.
 In an ill-conceived layout, it’s uncomfortable to live and, in this case, the decor will not save it”, Ekaterina says.

-The apartment, however, consisted of a quarter circle and the round walls had to be leveled by cabinets, radius cornices, and curtains.
+The apartment, however, consisted of a quarter circle and the round walls had to be levelled by cabinets, radius cornices, and curtains.
 For the living room, a beautiful creamy sofa is joined by navy blue mid-century armchairs and a pair of Wave Center Tables provide the final golden touch.
 “I’m impressed by the Portuguese designers“, Ekaterina admits, “Everything they do is very fashionable and relevant.
 What this interior needs!”

 Espaço de Portugal – Casa Decor Madrid, Spain by Pepe Leal

 Pepe Leal is Spanish designer in love with Portugal, that he considers “A sophisticated, elegant country”, and he accepted the challenge to be responsible for the Portuguese Space at Casa Décor Madrid in 2016, that for a month and a half served as a window to Portugal in the Spanish capital.
 Gathering pieces from more than 20 different Portuguese brands, its interior architecture broke with the preconception that Portugal is rustic, decadent and ancient to highlight the merits of a country where past and present go hand in hand.
-Seen above in this living room is a pair of Eden Center Tables that provide with glitz the colorful interior.
+Seen above in this living room is a pair of Eden Center Tables that provide with glitz the colourful interior.

-On the other side of the room, the Heritage Sideboard serves as a testimony to Portuguese tiling, created by Boca do Lobo in order to honor this timeless craft, also known as “Azulejos”.
+On the other side of the room, the Heritage Sideboard serves as a testimony to Portuguese tiling, created by Boca do Lobo in order to honour this timeless craft, also known as “Azulejos”.
 The piece presents a different number of layers, and each one tells a different story.
 Quite fitting considering the nature of the project.

 ♦ Discover More About Boca do Lobo’s Best Designer Projects & Be Inspired by 2019 Black Interior Design Trends ♦